EnzymeAD/Enzyme-JAX/README.md

 The easiest way to install is using pip.

+!
+Note that the current pypi binary will only work on Linux.
+This is intended to be fixed once I get macOS CI hours.
+If anyone is interested with supporting please reach out to @wsmoses.

 ```bash
 # The project is available on PyPi and installable like
 # a usual python package (https://pypi.org/project/enzyme-jax/)